 Such interference may also be against the regulations in some regulatory domains.
 For example, it is possible that a device transmitting unnecessary energy would not qualify as a ‘Radio Equipment’ under the RE-Directive (2014/53/EU) in Europe, which states, “radio equipment shall only have intentional transmissions for the purpose of radio communications”.
 Transmitting energy for the sole purpose of stopping another derives from transmitting is unlikely to be classified as “radio communications”.

-Solution: LAA should be modified to avoid sending energy for the sole purpose of blocking access to the channel to others
+Solution: LAA should be modified to avoid sending energy for the primary purpose of blocking access to the channel to others

-IEEE 802 suggests that LAA be modified so that it never needs to transmit energy for the primary purpose of stopping another device (LAA or 802.11) from using the channel.
+IEEE 802 requests that LAA specification be modified so that it never needs to transmit energy for the primary purpose of stopping another device (LAA or 802.11) from using the channel.
 Options to satisfy this request include:

 Allowing (partial) sub-frames to start immediately after channel access is obtained